Reconstructing the metric in group field theory: Conclusion

 While we find agreement with the standard GFT scenario for homogeneous cosmology, the agreement with the classical Friedmann equation is not entirely satisfactory: given that the spatial coordinate fields need to have nonvanishing gradient energy, they would be expected to contribute additional terms in the energy density that can only be neglected when $\frac{\pi_0^2}{a^4} \gg 1$.
 Such terms are not seen in the effective GFT dynamics, so that at best one might expect a matching between GFT and classical cosmology for early times, where these terms do not yet dominate.
 However, we found that the bounce already occurs at $\frac{\pi_0^2}{a^4} = 1$, so that there is no such early-time regime in the GFT setting.
-The bounce scale is simply a dimensionless ratio determined by initial conditions, unrelated to quantities like the ratio of the energy density to the Planck density.
-This seems to imply that the bounce could happen at low curvatures, which needs to be clarified further.
+The bounce scale is determined by initial conditions, namely the value of $\pi_0$, and unrelated to quantities like the ratio of the energy density to the Planck density.
+This seems to imply that the bounce could happen at low curvatures (somewhat reminiscent of what happens in the so-called $\mu_0$-scheme of loop quantum cosmology \cite{Ashtekar:2011ni}), which needs to be clarified further.